Rainman Technology Pty Ltd

 The Duetsch plug is to be connected to the matching socket on the PSU.
 This allows the control panel switch to trigger the low voltage relay and power the PSU.

-AC System - Cased Configuration or Retrofit
+AC System - Portable Configuration or Retrofit

 If the control panel is to be connected to a cased PSU or retrofitted to an older PSU, the compatibility box holds the relay for controlling the PSU power.